 PSYC 397 - Independent Research

 Seniors who are actively involved in a research project directed by a Psychology Department faculty member may, under certain circumstances, obtain credit for a capstone experience in psychology.
-Research teams in the department, for example, may involve both graduate and undergraduate students in research supervised by a faculty member of the Psychology Department.
-Undergraduate students may be given significant responsibilities on a research team that may qualify as a capstone experience.
+PSYC 397 is not intended as a capstone research experience building off of an exisiting relationship with a mentor and a research lab.